 Watch the ad, called “Nature’s Gift,” here:

 The same Wonderful Company that brings us water from Fiji also spoils us with crispy, salty, delicious pistachio nuts.
-They paired their 15-second FIJI Water spot with a 15-second pitch for Wonderful Pistachios.
-This is the third time that the pistachios picked up a Big Game ad.
+Last year, they paired their 15-second FIJI Water spot with a 15-second pitch for Wonderful Pistachios.
+This was the third time that the pistachios picked up a Big Game ad.

-For the first time in three years, Ford was back in the Big Game – sort of.
-They didn’t dvertising during the Super Bowl itself but instead snagged up a full 90-seconds of airtime between the coin toss and the opening kickoff on Super Bowl Sunday.
+For the first time in three years, Ford was back in the Big Game last year – sort of.
+They didn’t advertise during the Super Bowl itself but instead snagged up a full 90-seconds of airtime between the coin toss and the opening kickoff on Super Bowl Sunday.

 Ford went for the sentimental approach, with an ad narrated by Bryan Cranston and set to the tune of Nina Simone’s I Wish I Knew How It Would Feel To Be Free.
 The message of the Ford Super Bowl LI commercial was that the automaker is here to help us “Go Further” in the future with innovative products like self-driving cars and electric bikes.